St. Mary Parish Cemetery

 Loitering, consuming refreshments and littering are all expressly PROHIBITED.

 Riding bicycles, motorcycles or driving motor vehicles on cemetery property for pleasure or training are all expressly PROHIBITED.

-St. Mary's Parish Cemetery Board consists of the Pastor, members of the Parish and the Secretary/Treasurer.
+St. Mary Parish Cemetery Board consists of the Pastor, members of the parish, the Business Manager and Secretary.

 These rules and regulations, as of this date, October, 2023, supersedes all others.
 The Cemetery Board reserves the right to amend all rules and regulations as necessary.